NSSTC/sim-ecs/README.md

 ## Examples

-For quickly seeing the ECS in action, there are two examples available: A counter and a game of Pong.
+For quickly seeing the ECS in action, there are several examples available.
 You can find them in the `/examples` directory.